hhkaos/awesome-arcgis/mobile/technologies/android/README.md

 You can find some slides in [*proceedings.esri.com*](https://www.google.es/search?q=site%3Aproceedings.esri.com+Android) or check on [GeoNet](https://community.esri.com/content?query=Android&filterID=all~objecttype~objecttype%5Bdocument%5D).

-## Donwload the Runtime SDK for Android
+## Download the Runtime SDK for Android

 You can [download it using Gradle](https://developers.arcgis.com/android/10-2/guide/install-and-set-up.htm#ESRI_SECTION1_C9913E8160D74241977115BEA470E1C3) or from your [Download section](https://developers.arcgis.com/downloads/) using you [free ArcGIS Developer account](https://developers.arcgis.com/sign-up) .